pierrediedhiou/cybersecurity-journey/glossary.md

   - **Credential Stuffing** — An automated attack where stolen username and password combinations from one breach are tried against other services, exploiting password reuse
+- **C2** — Command and Control, the infrastructure used by attackers to remotely control compromised systems after installation of a backdoor or malware
+- **Cyber Kill Chain** — A cybersecurity framework that divides a cyberattack into 7 stages: Reconnaissance, Weaponization, Delivery, Exploitation, Installation, Command and Control, Actions on Objectives
 ## D
 - **Daemon** — A background service running on Linux
 - **Delegation** — Process of granting privileges to a user over an OU